 These are the government offices where you go to deal with anything tax related, and that includes getting your NIF.

 If you’re staying in central Lisbon, this one is probably your best bet.
 But if you’re staying elsewhere, just search for your closest one on Google Maps.

 Also take note of when it opens.
 The one I linked to above opens at 9 am Monday to Friday.

 Step two: Get address proof from your “home country”

 This isn’t hard.
-Just bring a bank statement that lists your non-Portuguese address.
+Just bring a bank statement (less than three months old) that lists your non-Portuguese address.